 According to Fant, common toppings of Roman pizza are uncooked crushed tomatoes, fresh sliced mushrooms, dried oregano, garlic, artichoke hearts, prosciutto, hard boiled egg, olives (for capricciosa pizza), or anchovies (this is called alla Napoletana, while anchovy pizza is called Romana in Naples).
-Below is a fresh spinach pizza made in Rome.
+Above is a pizza made by Leo Spizzirri of the North American Pizza & Culinary Academy in Lisle, IL, near Chicago.
+It is topped with mortadella and buffalo mozz.
+Below is a fresh spinach pizza I had in Rome.
 Spinach is most certainly not a typical topping.

 When in Rome, you may wish to take pizza lessons from Gabriele Bonci at Tricolore, a stones throw from the Vatican.
 He has been called the Michaelangelo of pizza.
 Here’s a video of him making a simple pizza.
 Here he is being creative with what he calls a pizza streudel.
 Click here for my wife’s Roman style pizza dough recipe.